 Konstantinos Psounis is a Professor of Electrical and Computer Engineering and of Computer Science at the University of Southern California.
 Prior to this he was an Assistant Professor and then an Associate Professor at the same university.
 He graduated first in his class from the department of Electrical and Computer Engineering of National Technical University of Athens, Greece, and completed an M.S. and a Ph.D. degree in Electrical Engineering at Stanford University, California, as a Stanford graduate fellow.

-Konstantinos models and analyzes the performance of and designs schemes and protocols for a variety of networked systems, including WiFi and cellular systems, spectrum sharing systems, the Internet and the web, data centers, peer to peer systems, sensor and IoT systems, mobile ad hoc and delay tolerant networks, and autonomous vehicles systems.
+Konstantinos models and analyzes the performance and privacy of and designs schemes and protocols for a variety of networked systems, including WiFi and cellular systems, spectrum sharing systems, the Internet and the web, data centers, peer to peer systems, sensor and IoT systems, mobile ad hoc and delay tolerant networks, and autonomous vehicles systems.
 He is the author of more than 100 research papers on these topics which have received more than 12000 citations.
 He has received faculty awards and funding from numerous governmental agencies and industry leaders.
 He is an IEEE Fellow and an ACM Distinguished Member.